 As with any investment, you could lose all or part of your investment in the Fund, and the Fund's performance could trail that of other investments.
-The Fund is subject to certain risks, including the principal risks noted below (either directly or through its investments in the Underlying Fund), any of which may adversely affect the Fund's NAV, trading price, yield, total return and ability to meet its investment objective.
-Unlike many ETFs, the Fund is not an indexbased ETF.
+The Fund is subject to certain risks, including the principal risks noted below (either directly or through its investments in the Underlying Fund), any of which may adversely affect the Fund's net asset value per share ("NAV"), trading price, yield, total return and ability to meet its investment objective.
+Unlike many ETFs, the Fund is not an index-based ETF.
 The order of the below risk factors does not indicate the significance of any particular risk factor.